basp/kay/README.md

 2 * (3 + 4)
 ```

 It correctly evaluates to `14` so it seems the body for our defintion is fine.
 However we now have this `14` sitting on top of the stack which we need to remove otherwise we cannot invoke the `def` operation which expects a quotation on top and a symbol below.

-But since we are here we just go ahead and issue a `def` anyway to see what happens:
+But since we are here to learn we just go ahead and issue a `def` anyway.
+Just to see what happens:
 ```
 kay> def.